verlok/verlok.github.io/about/index.md

   <a href="/">&larr; Home page</a>
 </nav>

-Hello, I'm Andrea, and I love to craft and/or optimise websites.
+Hello, I'm Andrea, and I love to craft and optimise websites.
 I'm passionate about user experience and especially web performance.
-I've been programming since I was 9, which was 3.5 decades ago.

 <figure class="about-face">
   <div class="about-face__spacer">